Skip to Content

 Common Questions

-How to store and/or freeze
+How to store and/or freeze?

 Gumbo can be made a day or two ahead of time and kept in the refrigerator.
 It will keep frozen for a month.
 If your gumbo is fairly thick you can add water when reheating the frozen version.

-How to Serve:
+How to serve?

 The traditional way to serve gumbo is over rice.
-For plating it in the classic New Orleans way, fill a cup with rice, invert the cup into a wide soup bowl.
+For plating it in the classic New Orleans way, fill a cup with rice, and invert the cup into a wide soup bowl.
 When you remove the cup you have a mound of rice and the gumbo is then ladeled around the rice.

 Favorite Stews Similar to Seafood Gumbo